Updated: August 8, 2023

 Your Healthcare Proxy, also known as Healthcare Power of Attorney, Durable Power of Attorney for Healthcare, or Medical Power of Attorney, is a person you designate to make medical care decisions on your behalf.
-They are different from, but may also be your Financial Power of Attorney.
+They may also be your Financial Power of Attorney.
 Laws about healthcare proxies are contained in the 1993 Health-Care Decisions Act.

-You should consider choosing your proxy at the same time you create your advance directives, (i.e. soon after you have had the ‘Conversation’).
-Review your choice whenever you review or update your advanced directives.
-If you do not choose one, the state may name one for you.
+You should consider choosing your proxy at the same time you create your advance directives (i.e. soon after you have had the ‘Conversation’).
+Review your choice whenever you review or update your advance directives.
+If you do not choose one, the state may name a surrogate for you.

-You should choose someone you know and trust, who knows what you would want, and is willing and capable of performing the duties.
-While this is usually a family member, you can choose a friend if you don’t think your family members could be objective or handle the responsibility.
-You cannot choose a medical professional involved in your care.
+You should choose someone you know and trust who knows what you would want and is willing and capable of performing the duties.
+While this is usually a family member, you can choose a friend, lawyer, or clergy member if you don’t think your family members could be objective or handle the responsibility.
+In most states you cannot choose a medical professional involved in your care.

-To appoint a healthcare proxy, it is best to create a legal document, although some states allow you to do this in your Living Will.
-As with any legal document, it must be done correctly, as the court can have the final say on whether it is valid or whether your agent is qualified.
+To appoint a healthcare proxy, it is best to create a legal document, although some states allow you to do this in your Living Will/Advanced Care Plan.
+As with any legal document, it must be done correctly as the court can have the final say on whether it is valid or whether your agent is qualified.

 You should keep the original in your files.
 Your proxy and primary care healthcare provider should have copies.